 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price for the shares was determined by negotiations between us and the representatives of the underwriters and may not be indicative of prices that will prevail in the trading market following the closing of this offering.
-Although we intend to apply to have our common stock listed on the Nasdaq Global Select Market, an active trading market for our common stock may never develop or be sustained following this offering.
+The initial public offering price for the shares was determined by negotiations between us, the selling stockholders and the representatives of the underwriters and may not be indicative of prices that will prevail in the trading market following the closing of this offering.
+Although our common stock has been approved for listing on the Nasdaq Global Select Market, an active trading market for our common stock may never develop or be sustained following this offering.
 If an active market for our common stock does not develop, it may be difficult for you to sell shares you purchase in this offering without depressing the market price for our common stock, or at all.
 An inactive trading market may also impair our ability to raise capital by selling shares of our common stock and enter into strategic partnerships or acquire other complementary products, technologies or businesses by using shares of our common stock as consideration.
-Furthermore, although we intend to apply to have our common stock listed on the Nasdaq Global Select Market, even if listed, there can be no guarantee that we will continue to satisfy the continued listing standards of the Nasdaq Global Select Market.
+Furthermore, although our common stock has been approved for listing on the Nasdaq Global Select Market, there can be no guarantee that we will continue to satisfy the continued listing standards of the Nasdaq Global Select Market.
 If we fail to satisfy the continued listing standards, we could be de-listed, which would negatively impact the value and liquidity of your investment.